-Fleming was a fan of Fairuza Balk’s acting and says in the Blu-ray special features that he knew she was interested in paganism.
+Fleming was a fan of Fairuza Balk’s acting and said in the Blu-ray special features that he knew she was interested in paganism.
 The fact that she was knowledgeable about the subject made it even more clear to him that she was right for the role.
 On the set, Fleming would use her knowledge to improve scenes and make the characters more believable as witches.
 In the midst of researching the role, Balk even bought an occult shop.

 Teenagers are hardly ever played by actual teenagers on the big screen, and the cast of The Craft was no exception.
 Tunney, Balk, and Campbell were all in their early 20s while True was 29 years old.
 Skeet Ulrich (Chris) was not far behind at 26.

 To make sure that the depiction of Wicca in the film was as close to real life as it could be, the filmmakers hired Pat Devin as a consultant.
 Devin is a member of one of the largest and oldest Wiccan religious organizations in United States, Covenant of the Goddess, and at the time she was the First Officer of the group’s Southern California Local Council.
 Devin played a big role in the production process and at times worked directly with the actresses.
-“A lot of my suggestions were acted upon and virtually all of my suggestions were given careful consideration,” Devin shared, “ even if they didn’t all end up in the final version of the film.”
+“A lot of my suggestions were acted upon and virtually all of my suggestions were given careful consideration,” Devin shared, "even if they didn’t all end up in the final version of the film.”

 Actors and members of the crew claimed that during the ritual scene on the beach, some strange things started to happen.
 Balk had apparently heard from a witch that the beach “didn’t like pagan ceremonies.”
 She got sick before filming, and when they came back to the beach to shoot the scene, the lights went out and the altar was washed away.
 “It was strange because when we would get into the invocation, the surf came up higher, and then it would go down when we stopped,” recalled Fleming.
 Tunney, on the other hand, believed that there was a natural explanation for everything that happened.